Teach kids Mandarin Chinese at Home

 How can I introduce the Chinese language to my child?
-Is it possible to teach my kids Mandarin Chinese myself if I don’t speak the language, and am a non-native speaker?
+Is it possible to teach kids Mandarin Chinese myself if I don’t speak the language, and am a non-native speaker?
 Yes it is possible!
-This post will give you an introduction of the Chinese language, and show you how you can teach your child Mandarin Chinese at home from ground zero.
+This post will give you an introduction of the Chinese language, Chinese characters, and show you how you can teach kids Mandarin Chinese at home from ground zero.
 It includes free printable materials for you to keep and use to assist you on your language learning journey.

 An Introduction to Mandarin Chinese

 Let’s take a look at six fast facts about Chinese language.
 This will help you have a general understanding of Chinese language before you dive in.
 When I refer to Chinese I mean Mandarin Chinese, the official language of China and Taiwan.